The

 Weekdays:

-8.15 am - 1.50 pm; open second and fourth Monday of the month.
-Open
+8.15 am - 1.50 pm; open second and fourth Monday

 ground floor